 - By default, the basic XCopy command only copies files in the directory you specify as the source directory.
 You must use the /E option to copy subdirectories within the source directory as well.

 With covered two methods, it is quite easy to copy files in Windows 7 with command line.
 Nevertheless, those methods are convenient for some special groups of Windows users who are familiar with command-line operations.
 For the majority of users, that is a little complex.
 In addition, the XCopy command refuses to work sometimes.
 That’s why so many people looking for XCopy alternative on the Internet.

-Is there simpler way to copy files from one location to another in Windows 7?
+Is there a simpler way to copy files from one location to another in Windows 7?
 Apparently, the answer is positive.
-AOMEI Backupper Professional is reliable backup software that designs for Windows OS only.
-It allows you to backup files to different places as well as sync files/folders in Daily, Weekly, Monthly, Event-trigger and Real-time mode.
-Full backup, incremental backup and differential backup are also supported.
+AOMEI Backupper Professional is reliable file sync software that designs for all Windows systems.
+And I'll introduce the detailed steps in the next part.

 Easier Way to Copy Files in Windows 7/8/10/11(GUI-based)

 Here you will copy files in Windows 7, 8, 10, 11 with a professional file sync software - AOMEI Backupper.
 Below are some advantages of it:

 For advanced users, the software also provides the way to backup or clone hard disk, system drive, and partition/volume in Command Prompt.
 You can also do system restore from Command Prompt when the need ever arises in the future.

 How to Copy Files/Folders in Windows 7 Step by Step

 1. Download AOMEI Backupper, install and start it.
 Connect the external storage to your Windows 7 if necessary.